Tracking Sheet In Excel

 A comprehensive tracker will make tallying your wins and losses much easier.
 The more details you include about where and when you spent your gambling money, the more reliable your record will be.

-It may assist you with tax deductions as well, but you may need to provide additional proof.
+It may also assist you with tax deductions, but you may need to provide additional proof.

 It Aids In The Definition Of Your Financial Situation

 If you write it down, you will never know how much money you have to save or invest.
-By keeping track of your expenses, you will see where you stand financially.
+You will see where you stand financially by keeping track of your expenses.

 Bringing out the budget manager in you is simpler when you are financially conscious.
 After all, budgeting when you don’t know what you’re going to spend is tricky.